-Construction is scheduled to begin in late August 2017.
+Construction is scheduled to begin September 18.
+The road near the construction site will be closed until October 7.
 Work will include installation of a water quality treatment system, culvert replacement and restoring the road.
 Work should conclude in October 2017.

 Pierce County is committed to improving the water quality of our creeks and rivers.
 This project is part of that effort to build drainage improvements throughout the county.
 One way to improve water quality is by reducing sediment and other pollutants in stormwater runoff from entering creeks and rivers.
 Special filters installed during construction will filter pollutants before the water drains into Woodland Creek and, ultimately, the Puget Sound.
 Following construction, the creek's water quality will be monitored to determine the level of improvement.